journalctl -S '2025-05-30 11:00' --grep 'ELF' mei 30 11:00:25 node5.example.com kernel: [33B blob data] mei 30 11:05:30 node5.example.com kernel: [33B blob data] mei 30 11:10:41 node5.example.com kernel: [33B blob data]

 Here's attempt one, which I have to admit took me longer to produce than I wanted.
 And I have to say ChatGPT was of no help at all.
 I can tell you its sed skills are abysmal.

-#!/bin/sed -Ef # Add line to hold space, clear pattern space, put hold space in pattern space.
-H z x # If pattern space contains an uneven number of double quotes, place # everything back into the hold space and don't display. /^[^"]*("[^"]*"[^"]*)*"[^"]*$/ { h d } # If pattern space contains an even number of double quotes, we're done # collecting.
-The first hold added a linefeed to void, remove it. # Replace the others with a single space. /^[^"]*("[^"]*"[^"]*)*$/ { s/^\n// s/\n/ /g }
+#!/bin/sed -Ef # Append line to hold space, clear pattern # space, put hold space in pattern space.
+H z x # If pattern space contains an uneven number of # double quotes, place everything back into the # hold space and don't display. /^[^"]*("[^"]*"[^"]*)*"[^"]*$/ { h d } # If pattern space contains an even number of # double quotes, we're done collecting. # The first hold added a linefeed to void, # remove it now. # Replace the others with a single space. /^[^"]*("[^"]*"[^"]*)*$/ { s/^\n// s/\n/ /g }

 That's my first working attempt: